 A Cumulative Flow Diagram (CFD) is an area chart that shows work-in-progress for a product, version or sprint.
 The horizontal x-axis in a CFD indicates time, and the vertical y-axis indicates cards (issues).
 Each coloured area of the chart equates to a workflow status (i.e. a column on your board).

 A CFD can be useful for identifying bottlenecks.
 If your chart contains an area that is widening vertically over time, the column that equates to the widening area will generally be a bottleneck.

 To view the cumulative flow chart for your project version,

 - Log into JIRA.

-- The 'View Version' dropdown only includes versions which contain issues that belong to at least one unreleased Fix Version (and belong to a project that is enabled for JIRA Agile).
+- The 'View Version' dropdown only includes versions which contain issues that belong to at least one unreleased Fix Version (and belong to a project that is GreenHopper-enabled).

 - The chart's 'Start Date' and 'End Date' are the Fix Version's dates defined on your Planning Board.
-If not defined on your Planning Board, the 'End Date' is the 'Release Date' (see Managing Versions); or today's date, if not defined in JIRA.
+If not defined on your Planning Board, the 'End Date' is the 'Release Date' defined in the JIRA version; or today's date, if not defined in JIRA.

 - You can toggle items in the chart on and off, by selecting or clearing their check boxes in the legend under the chart.